Does PennantPark Floating Rate Capital (PFLT) Pay a Dividend? (2026)

 A business development company (BDC) is a regulated structure that lends to or invests in private, mostly middle-market companies.
 Like REITs, BDCs must distribute most of their taxable income to shareholders, which forces high payouts.
 PFLT's yield is also lifted by leverage applied to senior loans.
 A double-digit yield reflects real credit and rate risk, so it is compensation for risk rather than a free lunch.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PFLT's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PFLT's investor relations page or your broker before acting on them.